openstack-archive/congress-specs/specs/kilo/explicit-reactive-enforcement.rst

 Other contributors:
   <launchpad-id or None>

-Work Items
+Work items
 ----------

 - Modify trigger framework to operate on modal operators directly, e.g. so that we can register a trigger whenever execute[x] changes.

 - Set up a trigger on execute[x].
 When that trigger fires, it invokes the action on the appropriate ExecutionDriver.

 Dependencies